+Capital Management

-1 or the year chaea of Beeenber 2022 Capital Management The Group's policy is to maintain a strong capital base so as to maintain investor and market confidence and sustain future development of the Business.
+The Group's policy is to maintain a strong capital base so as to maintain investor and market confidence and sustain future development of the Business.

 Capital Adequacy and the use of regulatory capital are monitored daily by management.
 The required information is filed with the Central Bank on a monthly basis.
-The Central Bank requires all banks to hold a minimum regulatory capital of D200 Million and maintain a ratio of total regulatory capital to risk weighted assets plus risk weighted off-balance The Bank complied with the statutory capital requirements throughout the period.
-Share Capital was D200M throughout the year and the capital adequacy ratio was maintained at above sheet assets above a required minimum of
+The Central Bank requires all banks to hold a minimum regulatory capital of D500 Million in phases and maintain a ratio of total regulatory capital to risk weighted assets plus risk weighted off-balance sheet assets above a required minimum of 10%.